 Canadian artist Janet Cardiff, together with her husband George Bures Miller, began creating her critically acclaimed binaural audio walks in the early 90s, but only recently has her innovative approach to sound inspired others to follow in her pioneering footsteps.
 Cardiff guides the listener (“Turn left here…Go through that gateway…”) through site-specific soundscapes of her own design, which simultaneously alter and deepen the listener’s perception of the physical landscape.
 The result is a distinct type of audio-centric virtual reality, which listeners have experienced everywhere from London’s Whitechapel Library to New York City’s Central Park.
 More recently, Cardiff has started making binaural video walks, including one that guides you through the old train station in Kassell, Germany.

 Cardiff doubtlessly influenced the ad industry creatives behind Audio Tour Hack, whose binaural audio-inspired mission is to “use creative storytelling to redefine the way people perceive their surroundings.”
-Their first audio hack, “Artobots,” took place in 2012 at the Guggenheim Museum in 2012.
+Their first audio hack, “Artobots,” took place at the Guggenheim Museum in 2012.
 It re-imagines sculptures of crushed cars by artist John Chamberlain as remnants of a fictional war straight out of Transformers: “Commissioned by Megatron, Leader of the Decepticons, this exhibition celebrates the Decepticon’s annihilation of their archenemies, the Autobots.
 Each piece is artfully crafted from the wreckage of the fallen Autobot army.
 As you listen, one thing is certain…there’s more than meets the eye.”

 Earlier this year, the BBC broadcasted the fourth episode in the latest season of Dr. Who on television, per usual.
 But a couple hours later it released an even spookier binaural version of “Knock Knock” online, which marked the first time a TV show has ever been produced in immersive 3D audio.
 The episode takes place in a haunted house, and you can hear the titular knocks coming at you from every direction: the walls, the ceiling, the creaky floorboards.
-In a video compilation of fan reactions, one binaurally excited Whovian spoke for all:
+In a video compilation of fan reactions, one excited Whovian spoke for all:

 When you think that something is there with you, your body immediately thinks you’re in danger.
 It brings the actual fear that they’re feeling in the show to you.
 Any minute, the monsters can come after you.